-The New Mexico Historical Records Advisory Board (NMHRAB) receives funds from the New Mexico Legislature and the National Historic Publications and Records Commission (NHPRC) to fund its Historical Records Grant program for improving preservation of and access to New Mexico’s historical records.
-Grants are contingent upon available federal funds and/or appropriated state funds.
+The New Mexico Historical Records Advisory Board (NMHRAB) receives funds from the National Historic Publications and Records Commission (NHPRC) to fund its Historical Records Grant program for improving preservation of and access to New Mexico’s historical records.
+NMHRAB received $80,000 for the two-year grant cycle, FY 2022-2023.

-The grant program is for the purpose of strengthening and supporting records programs in New Mexico.
-Grants are awarded annually to applicants who demonstrate need, financially and programmatically, and show commitment to solving problems associated with the preservation of and access to their historical records.
-Projects must address the funding priorities of the NMHRAB as published.
+The purpose of the program is strengthen and support archival and records management programs in New Mexico.
+Grants are awarded to applicants who demonstrate need–financial and programmatic–and show commitment to solving problems associated with the preservation of and access to historical records.
+Projects must address NMHRAB funding priorities.

 Grant Program Guidelines

 Types of Projects Funded

 Preference will be given to projects that directly address funding priorities.
 Examples of projects that can be funded include:

 Preservation projects that mitigate unstable or deteriorating historical records through conservation treatment or microfilming.

 Access projects that promote the availability of historical records.
 Examples include: processing collections through arrangement and description; indexing; creating electronic catalog records; automating finding aids; digitization; and placing copies in other repositories.

 Training programs that focus on developing best practices to train staff in more than one repository or in a repository experiencing high turnover.

 Promotional programs that promote the preservation of or access to historical documents through conferences, workshops, symposia, audio/visual presentations, and so forth.